slatinsky/DiscordChatExporter-frontend/README.md

 Note: Discord servers are known internally as guilds

+Planned feature:
+- Refactor to client-server architecture is planned to handle larger exports than 4 million messages per guild.
+And with added bonus of being able to run the viewer on your own server and view your exports from anywhere.
+But it will take some time to implement.

 ## Quick start (Windows)
 Using prebuilt binaries is the easiest way to use this tool on Windows.